coffiarts/FoundryVTT-crunch-my-party/README.md

 - [Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) by Jules & Ben: Allows autoplaying of animations on toggling

 Presence of these modules is optional!
 If installed, ***Crunch my Party!*** will automatically detect and handle them.
 Just lean back and enjoy.
+However, note the additional options that derive from it: ...

+### Notes on using Hot Pan and Zoom
+If [Hot Pan & Zoom!](https://github.com/coffiarts/FoundryVTT-hot-pan) is installed and active, TOGGLE and FIND functions will, by default, make use of it: I.e. both the GM's and the player's views will be automatically panned and zoomed to the location of the related party.

+If you do NOT want players' views to be synchronized (e.g. if you don't want them to see what you are doing), you can bypass Hot Pan & Zoom! with an additional macro parameter, like this:

+    PartyCruncher.toggleParty(<partyNumber>, false); // false means: useHotPanIfAvailable = false (default is true) PartyCruncher.findParty(<partyNumber>, false); // false means: useHotPanIfAvailable = false (default is true)

+### Notes on using JB2A
+[Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) is used by my mod to play atmospheric animations on crunch and explode.

+You may choose to override the default animation with another one of your choice by adjusting the game setting **"Explode animation (optional)"**.
+See [Adjustable module settings (i.e. game settings)](#adjustable-module-settings--ie-game-settings-).

 ## Compatibility and Dependencies
 - Tested with Foundry VTT 10 in world system "dsa5" / "tde5" (The Dark Eye).
 But I consider it system-agnostic.